-Your doctor or a health care provider will take blood from a vein, usually from your inner elbow or the back of your hand.
-First, your doctor will sterilize the area with an antiseptic.
-He or she will then wrap an elastic band around your arm to allow blood to fill the veins.
+Your doctor or another healthcare provider takes blood from a vein, usually from your inner elbow or the back of your hand.
+First, they sterilize the area with an antiseptic.
+They then wrap an elastic band around your arm to allow blood to fill the veins.

-Then a needle will be inserted into a vein.
-The blood will be collect in an attached vial.
-Once the blood has been collected, the plastic band will be untied and the needle removed from the vein.
-Pressure will be applied to the site of the needle entry and a bandage will be applied if necessary.
+They next insert a needle into your vein.
+The blood is collected in an attached vial.
+Once the blood has been collected, the plastic band is untied and the needle removed from the vein.
+Pressure is applied to the site of the needle entry and a bandage applied if necessary.

 For infants and young children, a small cut may be made on the arm and a test strip or slide used to collect a small sample of blood.
 The area is then cleaned and bandaged if necessary.

 Once collected, the blood is sent to a laboratory for analysis.